nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_NO_SOCKET_MANIPULATION"></a>
 ### ERR_HTTP2_NO_SOCKET_MANIPULATION

-Used when attempting to read, write, pause, and/or resume a socket attached to an `Http2Session`.
+Used when attempting to directly manipulate (e.g read, write, pause, resume, etc.) a socket attached to an `Http2Session`.

 <a id="ERR_HTTP2_OUT_OF_STREAMS"></a>
 ### ERR_HTTP2_OUT_OF_STREAMS